 This strategy also allows you to speak to the right clients – those who are willing to pay for expert content – so you aren’t making do with clients who won’t fully appreciate your work.
 When you charge the rate you are due, you are given a chance to show clients why you are the best choice and why your work will add value to their project.

 Furthermore, undercharging is counter-productive in the long run (you have to work much more to make a living), and in the short term hustle.
 By undercharging, you’ll have to dedicate more time to make the amount you know you deserve.
-You then run out of time for other essential work tasks, such as hunting for new work, learning new skills, and all of the side projects that you could be performing.
+You then run out of time for other essential work tasks, such as hunting for new work, learning new skills, and all of the side projects that you could be doing.

 You may need to turn down work if you know that the client is asking for too much work and not enough pay.